TheMrNaab/op25-headunit/readme.md

 - **Advanced Keypad Entry**: Enter a known TAC or OPS channel directly using the corresponding button.
 - **Direct Programming**: Web-based utilities will handle software configuration directly, eliminating the need to manually copy configuration files.

+## Known Issues
+- **Auto Screen Off** The screen will power off after 5 minutes.
+I need to document how to adjust this setting for users.
+- **Singular P25 System Support** In the very near future, I will release a version that supports channels using different P25 systems.
+- **Utilities** The utilities folder contains webpages that create configuration files.
+I will streamline this process soon.
+- **OP25** This software requires building and rebuilding to meet the required dependancies.
+It is not my script, but the only one in existence that allows this Headunit to work.
+Be patient and the installation process will love you back.
+- **Audio Output** The audio works based off of your system's default audio out device.
+On a Pi 4, this is the AUX jack.
+On a Pi5, this is an HDMI jack. *I will update my code later this week with the option to select audio devices.*

 ## Requirements

 ### Hardware